Childhoo/Chen_Matcher/README.md

 *Chen, Lin: Deep learning for feature based image matching.
 München 2021.
 Deutsche Geodätische Kommission: C (Dissertationen): Heft Nr.
 867. https://publikationen.badw.de/de/047233519 (digital form)*

 Please note that this repository is built based on affnet (see affnet here: https://github.com/ducha-aiki/affnet)

+Please kindly cite the above journal paper / PhD dissertation if you employ this repository.

 # How to install this repo?
 Python 3.6 or higher version is required